RashidCodes/learning-scala/README.md

 ## The Cons Operator

 Scala supports use of the *cons*(short for construct) operator to build lists.
-Using `Nil` as a foundation and the right-associative cons operator `::` for binding elements, you can build a list without using the traditional `List(...)``` format.
+Using `Nil` as a foundation and the right-associative cons operator `::` for binding elements, you can build a list without using the traditional `List(...)` format.

-<blockquote>In right-associative notation, triggered with operators end with a colon (:), operators are invoked on the entity to their immediate <b>right</b></blockquote>
+<blockquote>In right-associative notation, triggered with operators that end with a colon (:), operators are invoked on the entity to their immediate <b>right</b></blockquote>

 ```scala
 val numbers = 1 :: 2 :: 3 :: Nil